-Erasing years of pain and healing injuries from the inside out with Chinese Herbs for Arthritis
+Erasing years of pain and healing injuries from the inside out with Chinese Herbal Medicine for Arthritis

 If you're still reading this, you understand the limitations and dangers of prescription and OTC drugs, and most likely, you have already begun to explore more natural solutions for pain and injury treatment.
 Maybe you have even used supplements like glucosamine, chondroitin, or MSM that have promised pain relief and support in joint regeneration.
 If so, maybe you are already noticing some improvements from these nutritional supports, and that’s great!

 But, if you haven't really been able to achieve the results you are looking for—then Plum Dragon’s Dit Da Jow formulas may be exactly what you have been looking for.
 These formulas are 100% herbal and natural painkillers.
 They are based on the ancient wisdom of Chinese medicine handed down through generations of soldiers, martial artists, Chinese medicine doctors and herbalists.
 These herbal formulas were closely guarded secrets and often held as sacred due to the powerful healing effects of these herbal mixtures on trauma injury and pain.
 The herbs that comprise these formulas have since been scientifically proven to work synergistically to kill pain, help soothe inflammation, reduce swelling, and boost circulation—thereby assisting in the formation of new cartilage, sinew and bone.
 Skeptical?
 Keep reading.
-We will get to the science, and you will understand how this herbal medicine works.
+We will get to the science, and you will understand how these herbs for joint pain work.